gne-ldh/main/docs/Files/welcome.md

 ![Alt text](https://github.com/gne-ldh/main/blob/main/docs/Files/Images/ms.jpg?raw=true "ms")
 ## GNDEC welcomes Dr.Manpreet Singh Manna
 Dr. Manpreet Singh Manna is working as Associate Professor at Sant Longowal Institute of engineering and technology, Longowal,  Punjab.
-Formerly he has been Former Director, AICTE (SWAYAM).
+Formerly he has served as Director, AICTE (SWAYAM).
 He is chief guest of the Induction program on concluding day, that is 30-10-2020.
-He will be delivering his expert lecture to the B.Tech. students on the topic "E- Learning modes of students."
+He will be delivering his expert lecture to the B.Tech. students on the topic "Exploring various resources of online learning."
 ## Detail of expert lectures of Induction Program

 | Date | | Time | | Activity Name | Expert Name |